couchdeveloper/RXPromise/README.md

 When using the `then` property in order to register the success and error handler block, the execution context where the handler will be eventually executed is *private*.
 That means, the thread where the block gets executed is implementation defined.
 In fact, `RXPromise` will use a private _concurrent_ execution context.

-From this it follows, that if the the `then` propety is used for registering handlers, handlers will execute _concurrently_ and concurrent access to shared resources from within handlers is not automatically guaranteed to be thread-safe.
+From this it follows, that if the the `then` property is used for registering handlers, handlers will execute _concurrently_ and concurrent access to shared resources from within handlers is not automatically guaranteed to be thread-safe.

 #### Making access to shared resources thread-safe